lighthouse-web3/gitbook/filecoin-virtual-machine/section-a.md

 Previously, if the file of your puppy was too small, it would encounter issues being stored on chain due to size minimums enforced by on-chain deal makers.
 The SDK helps you get around this by adding mock data to your file to meet the minimum size requirements.

-When you upload a file without any RaaS services, you've only uploaded one copy of your file to the Filecoin network.
+When you upload a file without any RaaS, you've only uploaded one copy of your file to the Filecoin network.
 There's no guarantee that if the file's deal term expires or is no longer being maintained by the storage provider, that you'll be able to retrieve your file.
-This is where the RaaS services come in.
+This is where the RaaS come in.

 Replication is the process of making copies of your file and storing them on the Filecoin network.
 This ensures that if one storage provider goes down, you'll still be able to retrieve your file from another storage provider.